solygambas/react-projects/README.md

 - handling button variations with styled-components-modifiers.
 - using a theme provider to enable dark mode.
 - building and animating a modal with React Spring.
+- documenting components, adding controls and handling actions with Storybook.
+- using decorators and creating a context to provide our theme.
+- testing accessibility with @storybook/addon-a11y.
+- customizing Storybook theme with @storybook/addons and @storybook/theming.
+- deploying on Netlify.

 Based on [Design Systems with Storybook & React](https://frontendmasters.com/workshops/design-systems-storybook/) by Emma Bostian (2020).